Olivia Shadduck ’15 was originally drawn to DelVal because of a strong animal science program and the University’s hands-on approach to learning.

 Olivia credits her professors at DelVal for broadening her scope and showing her that her pre-existing plan is not the only plan that exists.

 “Most of my professors started out with a plan in mind that changed drastically from start to finish,” she said.
-“They share their stories with us and it makes it feel not only safe to change my mind, but like an adventure!”
+“They shared their stories with us and it made it feel not only safe to change my mind, but like an adventure!”

-Outside the classroom, Olivia has received an Award of Horse Care for her work in horse care and injury treatment at the Equestrian Center.
+Outside the classroom, Olivia received an Award of Horse Care for her work in horse care and injury treatment at the Equestrian Center.
 She took second place in an on-campus writing contest and was also nominated for Homecoming Queen.
-This summer, Olivia will be interning with an equine veterinarian.
+During the summer Olivia interned with an equine veterinarian.